-↑ ↑ ▼ ■ .
+↑ ↑ ↑ ▼ .
 In data science, clustering happens when trying to analyze a user's preferences, or determine the characteristics of any unlabeled dataset.
-Clustering, in a way, helps make sense of chaos, like a sock drawer.
+Clustering, in a way, helps make sense of chaos.

-Click the image above for a video: MIT's John Guttag introduces clustering
+Click the image above for a video: MIT's John Guttag introduces Clustering